AlexJReid/blog/content/posts/dynamo-import.md

 +++
 draft = false
 date = 2020-01-22T21:37:35Z
-title = "DynamoDB modelling in a spreadsheet" description = "Easily load data from a spreadsheet to test out your DynamoDB table design with ddbimp" slug = "" tags = ['aws','dynamodb','data'] categories = [] externalLink = "" series = []
+title = "DynamoDB modelling in a spreadsheet with ddbimp" description = "Easily load data from a spreadsheet to test out your DynamoDB table design with ddbimp" slug = "" tags = ['aws','dynamodb','data','ddbimp'] categories = [] externalLink = "" series = []